-2.5 Group approach
+2.4 Group approach

-"Member States may treat as a taxpayer: a) an entity which is permitted or required to apply the rules on behalf of a group, as defined according to national tax law; b) an entity in a group, as defined according to national tax law, which does not consolidate the results of its members for tax purposes.
-In such a case, exceeding borrowing costs and the EBITDA may be calculated at the level of the group and comprise the results of all its members."
+Member States may treat as a taxpayer: a) an entity which is permitted or required to apply the rules on behalf of a group, as defined according to national tax law, which does not consolidate the results of its members for tax purposes.
+In such a case, exceeding borrowing costs and the EBITDA may be calculated at the level of the group and comprise the results of all its members.